The Good Thing About Fathers

 The child is just as thrilled with this arrangement with father as he is with working with Mother

 Dad keeps the “grow up” factor front and center.
 It is almost always Father who decides that it’s time for the kid to sleep in his own bed, pick up his own socks, and find his own sneakers.
-For Mother it’s about care and nurture and let’s be honest here, sometimes it is really hard to see your baby grow up.
+For Mother it’s about care and nurture and let’s be honest here, sometimes it is really hard not to help a child who has had to work so hard to do whatever one else does easily.

-Dad has the “you can do it!” confidence in the in Noah.
+Dad has the “you can do it!” confidence in Binck.

 The Good Lord and Mother Nature certainly had a fine idea when they invented Fathers.